yanmxa/genpilot/prompt/agent.md

 4. After each subtask is done, remember the progress in the plan and guide/replan the following subtask based on the above result.

 5. If no tools are available in your response, summarize the result for the initial question in the 'answer' field.

-6. Completing the task
-    - Consolidate all subtasks and explain the status.
-    - Verify the result using your tools if possible (check created files etc.)
-    - Do not accept failure, search for error solution and try again with fixed input or different ways.